7 Best Sources for Researching Life in the Cayman Islands

 Explore Cayman – Best App

-This is published by the same group that publishes the Cayman Resident magazine, and granted that it’s more aimed at tourists, and so is full of things that tourists, or indeed new residents of the Cayman Islands may want to do, the best part of this source is providing information on events and happenings in Cayman, and the app is worth downloading for its offline maps of the Cayman streets in case you find yourself without data service.
+This is published by the same group that publishes the Cayman Resident magazine.
+It’s more aimed at tourists, and so is full of things that tourists, or indeed new residents of the Cayman Islands may want to do.
+The best part of this source is providing information on events and happenings in Cayman.
+In case you find yourself without data service, the app is worth downloading for its offline maps of the Cayman streets.

 Cayman Islands Chamber of Commerce – Best for learning about the business community